Search:

 Intent to Apply

 The first step in the application process is to submit a simple online questionnaire called an “Intent to Apply” form.
-This form is usually due in January.
+This online form will be due January 26, 2024.

 If you have plans to write an application in the Chesapeake Crossroads Heritage Area, or any questions about developing your project, please send an email to [email protected] to schedule a call with Executive Director Carol Benson at your convenience.
 Thank you!